seaprep-ap-cs/PlatformerGame/README.md

 This game is written in Java and uses the [Processing SketchBook software](https://processing.org/) to build and play the game.

+This game is based on the APCS curriculum from Dr. Long Nguyen's APCS course at the Boston Latin School.
+You can access the [series of short videos here](https://longbaonguyen.github.io/courses/platformer/platformer.html).

 ## How to run this game on your computer

 * Install [Processing](https://processing.org/download)